 Damsko, Roffa, Agga: Do you know the nickname for your Dutch city?

-You won’t find these on an address 🤯
+Won’t find these in an address book 🤯

-Let’s say you’ve lived in the Netherlands for a couple of years now — you’re fairly local, you’ve been around.
-But are you on first-nickname basis with Dutch cities?
+Let’s say you’ve lived in the Netherlands for a couple of years now, and you’re fairly local.
+But are you on a nickname basis with your Dutch city?
 This is your chance to find out!

 For such a direct society, Dutch people really don’t like to call things by their names.

-Not only do they often give themselves official nicknames that they use instead of their real names — they also do it do their cities.
+Not only do they often give themselves official nicknames that they use instead of their real names, but they also do it to their cities.

-And while some of these city nicknames are just affectionate short versions of the original, others are quite obscure, if not downright ridiculous — let’s talk about the best ones. 👇
+While some of these city nicknames are just affectionate short versions of the original, others are quite obscure, if not downright ridiculous.
+Let’s talk about the best ones. 👇

 photo-of-den-haag-binnenhof